(Joseph) Anton Bruckner

 Bruckner’s smaller-scale choral works are less well-known than those with orchestral accompaniment, though again many spectacular pieces fall into this category.
 Some of my favorites include the aforementioned Ave Maria; Locus iste (1869); Tota pulchra es (1878, with tenor and organ); Ecce sacerdos magnus (1885, with three trombones and organ); and Virga Jesse floruit (also 1885).

-The two works we are singing are both unaccompanied, and in that respect fit into the Cecilian movement that was current in Austria and Germany while Bruckner was alive.
+Many of Bruckner’s motets are unaccompanied, and in that respect fit into the Cecilian movement that was current in Austria and Germany while Bruckner was alive.
 This was a movement that strove to restore Catholic church music to the style of the distant past, as in plainchant and Palestrina.
 The emphasis was on functional church music of relatively simple compositional means.
 Although Bruckner was a devout Catholic, his taste in church music had been formed and influenced by the dramatic sacred music of Haydn, Mozart, Beethoven, Schubert, and Mendelssohn, which often used full orchestral forces to increase theatricality and affect.

-Bruckner did write often for unaccompanied voices (the ideal for Cecilian compositions), but the two motets we sing present two very different aspects of a cappella writing.
-The Christus factus est that we sing is his third and last setting of this text; the first time was in a youthful plenary mass (1844); the second setting, from 1873, includes instruments.
+Christus factus est is his third and last setting of this text; the first time was in a youthful plenary mass (1844); the second setting, from 1873, includes instruments.
 Our version (1884, dedicated to Oddo Loidol, a priest in the Benedictine monastery of Kremsmünster) is SATB, departing from four voices only when the alto line splits in mm.
 24, 27, 28, and 55, and the bass moves to octaves on the final note.
 Bruckner’s textural restraint is for naught, though, as he uses dynamics, rests, melodic contour, and especially harmony to create a blazing musical drama in a mere 79 measures.
 Consider for example the work’s constantly shifting dynamics, such as the move from a forte dynamic to pp in less than two measures (mm.
 15–17; remember that the choral conductor Bruckner was a stickler for dynamics); the impact of general pauses in both mm.
 20 and 56 (the first in the structurally appropriate position immediately before the verse); the move away from the home key of D Minor beginning already in m.
 3, with the first firm cadence on the far distant key of D-flat Major in m.
 19; a lively melodic contour that includes for example an upward leap of a tenth in m.
 53 of the alto part; and the constantly shifting chromatic lines throughout: all appropriate for a text that reminds us of Christ’s ultimate sacrifice.
 The ever-changing key center makes the work challenging to keep in tune.
 Mad-Eye Moody’s exhortation for “constant vigilance!” is useful here, as is strict attention to uniform pronunciation of vowels.

 Os justi (1879) is different from Christus factus est in almost every respect beyond the lack of instruments.
 The choral forces are SSAATTBB; the dynamics shift and change rather more slowly than in Christus factus est; general pauses are not indicated in the score (though all voices are silent before the beginning of the verse at “Lex Dei eius”); the melodic motion is somewhat smoother.
 But the greatest contrast is harmonic, for Os justi is written in pure Lydian throughout.